McKinzie (horse): 2018: three-year-old season

 While McKinzie's initial prognosis had him listed as "unlikely" for the Preakness, leading some to believe he would be back in action by summer, several minor setbacks resulted in the colt missing the Preakness, Belmont, Haskell, and Travers.
 On September 22, 2018, having been away from the races for 196 days, McKinzie made his return in the GI Pennsylvania Derby at Parx, his first start outside of California.
-Sent off as the 2-1 favorite, McKinzie won the race by one and three quarter lengths over Axelrod, Trigger Warning, and Hofburg, with Core Beliefs, King Zachary, Bravazo, Mr. Freeze and Instilled Regard to round out the order of finish.
+Sent off as the 2-1 favorite, he won by one and three quarter lengths over Axelrod, Trigger Warning, and Hofburg, with Core Beliefs, King Zachary, Bravazo, Mr. Freeze and Instilled Regard rounding out the order of finish.
 Following this victory, McKinzie was officially pointed toward the Breeder's Cup Classic on November 3, 2018.